Integralist/integralist.co.uk/content/posts/python-mocking.md

     mock_class.return_value.made_up_function.return_value = "123"
 ```

+> [!NOTE]
-> Note: in the above example we mock the _entire_ class, which might not be what you want.
+> in the above example we mock the _entire_ class, which might not be what you want.
 If not, then use the previous `mock.patch.object` example instead.

 The reason the above example works is because we're setting `return_value` on our mock.
 Because this is a `MagicMock` every attribute referenced returns a new mock instance (a function or property you call on a mock doesn't have to exist) and so we call `made_up_function` on the returned mock, and on _that_ newly created mock we set the final `return_value` to `123`.